Nmesoma-solomon-peter/TindogWebsite/README.md

-Tindog is a pratical websited i created from my web development tutorial With Dr Angela Yu.
+Tindog is a pratical websited i created from my web development tutorial With Dr Angela Yu. it is responsible on all devices (larger screens, laptop,tablet and mobile).

 as of the moment tindog is just not a real website but a sample i used to grow my skills,